ralf-r-r/financial_market_analytics/readme.md

 - **operators**: Python code for the different custom operators such as staging the data, filling the data warehouse, and running checks on the data as the final step
 - **create_tables.sql**: SQL statements to create the tables on AWS redshift

 ## 6.2.
 Local installation for Airflow
-- **Installation**: A tutorial for  installing airflow locally can be found here: https://airflow-tutorial.readthedocs.io/en/latest/first-airflow.html
+A tutorial for  installing airflow locally can be found here: https://airflow-tutorial.readthedocs.io/en/latest/first-airflow.html

 If you want to change your airflow home_dir: export AIRFLOW_HOME=<my_local_airflow_directory>